Status and phase

 Patients with untreated spinal cord compression caused by tumor and/or cancerous meningitis.

-History or evidence of interstitial fibrosis, interstitial lung disease or drug-induced pneumonitis.
+History or evidence of interstitial fibrosis, interstitial lung disease or drug-induced pneumonitis (Excluding clinically insignificant or asymptomatic post radiation pneumonitis).

 Any gastrointestinal disorders that may affect absorption of oral medications.

-Active and clinically significant bacterial, fungal, or viral infection including hepatitis B virus (HBV), hepatitis C virus (HCV), or severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), known human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS)-related illness.
+1. 9.
+Active and clinically significant bacterial, fungal, or viral infection including hepatitis B virus (HBV), hepatitis C virus (HCV), or severe acute respiratory syndrome coronavirus 2 (SARS CoV 2), known human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) related illness.
+Note that the following are permitted:

-Patients with other severe medical or mental diseases in whom the risk is increased by the participation to the study or treatment with study treatment in the opinion of the investigator.
+15. Patients with other severe medical or mental diseases in whom the risk is increased by participation to the study or treatment with study treatment in the opinion of the investigator.

 Primary purpose